RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. Neutral storage
 Answer: C.

-CDNs are often used to place large stores of multimedia data in a location geographically near to the end users who will consume that data; this approach is designed mostly to accomplish a reduction in data degradation due to distance between resource and user.
+**CDNs are often used to place large stores of multimedia data in a location geographically near to the end users who will consume that data; this approach is designed mostly to accomplish a reduction in data degradation due to distance between resource and user**.
 Volume storage assigns a logical, unstructured drive space to the user, so option A is incorrect.
 Databases store data in an arrangement of characteristics and values, so option B is incorrect.
 Neutral storage is not a form of cloud storage, so option D is incorrect.

-### Question # 33 - What type of data storage is often used in platform as a service (PaaS) arrangements?
+### [tricky & important] Question # 33 - What type of data storage is often used in platform as a service (PaaS) arrangements?
 A. Ephemeral
 B. Database
 C. Long-term
 D. Nefarious
 Answer: B.

-The PaaS model allows the cloud customer to install and run applications in the cloud environment.
-With a database, the cloud customer can store data in a database administered by the cloud provider but can then tailor applications and services for reaching into and manipulating that database.
+**The PaaS model allows the cloud customer to install and run applications in the cloud environment**.
+**With a database, the cloud customer can store data in a database administered by the cloud provider but can then tailor applications and services for reaching into and manipulating that database**.
 Ephemeral and long-term storage take place in the software as a service (SaaS) model, and there is no such thing as “nefarious data storage,” so the other options are incorrect.

 ### Question # 34 - What is a form of cloud data protection where data is spread across multiple storage devices/locations, similar to RAID in the legacy environment?